 About Campus Security

-We provide and support general and emergency services, and we enforce rules and regulations on campus seven days a week.
-Our officers work with and assist area law enforcement agencies with violations of North Carolina law both on and off-campus.
+We provide and support general and emergency services 24 hours per day, 365 days per year, and we enforce campus rules and regulations.
+Our officers work with and assist area law enforcement agencies with violations of North Carolina and Federal laws both on and off-campus.